apostrophecms/apostrophe-external-notifications/README.md

 );
 ```

 "What's going on in this code?" `apostrophe-workflow:afterCommit` is the event we want to listen for. `(req, commit)` are the arguments that the `afterCommit` event provides.
-We then return a template string, and arguments to replace parts of the template string.
+We then return an array containing a template string, and arguments to replace parts of the template string.
 The template string can contain the following optional placeholders:

 * `{user}` displays the current user's name, or falls back gracefully if there is no user.
 Powered by the `req` argument from the event, so we do not need to pass anything else.
 Not all events have `req`.
 If `req` is not present or contains no username `Anonymous` is sent.
 * `{type}` displays the type of a document in a user-friendly way, or falls back to the `type` property.
 Expects a matching `doc` argument as shown above.
 (The `commit` object emitted by `afterCommit` has a `from` property containing the doc that was committed.)